isrp/isrp-event-paygate/readme.txt

 * `style` (optional) CSS style rule to apply to the login field.
 Default: none.

 == Changelog ==

+= 1.5.0 =

+* Add support for custom data fields in payment form.

 = 1.4.2 =